Teaching Children To Ask The Big Questions Without Religion

 Emily and Nathan ended up having some pretty difficult conversations with the grandparents, who were worried about the kids.

 Parents need to figure out how to talk to their kids about a lot of things — including religion.
 These conversations are not new.
-But according to the Pew Foundation, a quarter of Americans now don't affiliate with any religion at all.
+But according to the Pew Research Center, a quarter of Americans now don't affiliate with any religion at all.
 The numbers are even higher for those under 30 — which covers a lot of people becoming parents.

 Typically, there was what sociologists called a "life cycle" pattern to religion, according to professor Christel Manning, who studied unaffiliated parents for her book Losing Our Religion: How Unaffiliated Parents Are Raising Their Children.

-Note: A previous version of this story and an earlier audio segment incorrectly attributed data from the Pew Research Center to the Pew Foundation.